Projects

 2015-2017, Grant-in-Aid for challenging Exploratory Research: “Developing a theoretical model for self-awareness and social understanding based on qualitative research of perspective-exchange experiences” PI: Shogo Tanaka

-[Summary] This project aims to propose a theoretical model of self-consciousness and social understanding on the basis of qualitative research on “perspective-conversion experience,” which is designed for a participant to experience one’s own body through visual perspectives located outside of it using video camera and HMD.
-Analyzing the interview data of eight participants, it is suggested that perspective-conversion experience may split the participant’s self-awareness into two: (a) the self that is identified with the outer perspective, and (b) the self that derives from somatosensory perception.
-Although we are accustomed to imagining ourselves from another person’s perspective in our daily life, visually perceiving our own body from outer perspectives could promote the spatial split and/or extension of the self.
+[Summary] This project aims to propose a theoretical model of self-consciousness and social understanding based on qualitative research into the “perspective-conversion experience.”
+In this experimental setup, participants view their own bodies from an external perspective using a video camera and head-mounted display (HMD).
+Analysis of interview data from eight participants suggests that the perspective-conversion experience can divide self-awareness into two components: (a) the self identified with the external visual perspective, and (b) the self grounded in somatosensory perception.
+While it is common in daily life to imagine oneself from another person’s viewpoint, directly perceiving one’s own body from an external perspective may induce a spatial split and/or extension of the self.

 2012-2014, Grant-in-Aid for Scientific Research (C): “A phenomenological and experimental study on the embodied knowledge in the intersubjective domain” PI: Shogo Tanaka